chroma-core/chroma/docs/docs.trychroma.com/pages/deployment/docker.md

 ```

 This is the configuration file for the OpenTelemetry Collector:
-* The `recievers` section specifies that the OpenTelemetry protocol (OTLP) will be used to receive data over GRPC and HTTP.
+* The `receivers` section specifies that the OpenTelemetry protocol (OTLP) will be used to receive data over GRPC and HTTP.
 * `exporters` defines that telemetry data is logged to the console (`debug`), and sent to a `zipkin` server (defined bellow in `docker-compose.yml`).
 * The `service` section ties everything together, defining a `traces` pipeline receiving data through our `otlp` receiver and exporting data to `zipkin` and via logging.